Our school was last inspected by Ofsted in November 2018, when the school was judged to require improvements.

 You can now share your views on our school via Ofsted's Parent View website.
 By sharing your views, Ofsted hopes you'll be helping the school to improve.
 You will also be able to see what other parents have said about us.

-Our last Religious (Section 48) Inspection was in June 2014, when we were judged to remain being an outstanding Catholic school.
+Our last Religious (Section 48) Inspection was in July 2019, when we were judged to be a good Catholic school overall.

 You can read the full report below: